midelic/betaflight/README.md

 ![Betaflight](https://camo.githubusercontent.com/8178215d6cb90842dc95c9d437b1bdf09b2d57a7/687474703a2f2f7374617469632e726367726f7570732e6e65742f666f72756d732f6174746163686d656e74732f362f312f302f332f372f362f61393038383930302d3232382d62665f6c6f676f2e6a7067)

+## IMPORTANT

+**Main  contribution of this fork is the FRSKY RX compatible code added to betaflight core** **No more PPM ,RX-PWM ,SBUS ot other serial RX.No more aditional mcu chip added to the FC hardware.**
+**One CC2500 module connected to STM32 mcu which communicate via spi.Feature RSSI and VBAT telemetry** **The target setup is set in target.h.Thsts are two folders one for F1 chip MIDELICF1 and another MIDELICF3 for F3 chip**

 Clean-code version of baseflight flight-controller - flight controllers are used to fly multi-rotor craft and fixed wing craft.

 This fork differs from baseflight in that it attempts to use modern software development practices which result in: